 Take me out tonight

 And in the darkened underpass

-I thought oh God, my chance has come at last
+I thought, "Oh God, my chance has come at last"

-(but then a strange fear gripped me and I
+But then a strange fear gripped me

+Take me out tonight